 Food and Water – Minimum 100 oz of water and food to sustain you for 24 hours

 Headlamp – Each racer must carry at least one headlamp.
-Back-up headlamp and spare batteries are discussed under Repair Kit below.
+Back-up team headlamp and spare batteries are discussed under Repair Kit below.

 Sleeping Pad – Minimum 20”x45”x1/2” with a minimum R-value of 2.
 Closed cell foam pads and inflatable pads with a patch kit are allowed.
 No yoga mats (too thin & cold).
 No open cell foam mats (absorb water)